Following the revival of Nivada Grenchen in 2020, Guillaume Laidet is relaunching another historic — albeit lesser-known — watch brand.

 Compared to Nivada Grenchen, Excelsior Park is slightly more upscale, with intricately detailed dials and high-grade Sellita SW510 M BH B (Elaborate) manual wind chronograph calibers.
 Generally speaking, compared to new micro watch brands, companies like Excelsior Park — which required that Laidet purchase a license to the brand name — provide a better value because the name comes with provenance.
 Like Nivada Grenchen, Excelsior Park is not a Kickstarter brand created in a short time period and with no history, and that matters to certain buyers, myself included.

-There will be five new vintage style bi-compax re-edition chronographs, with attractive dial options, all presented in conservative stainless steel cases and paired with leather straps to choose from.
-There are three white and one black dial, all featuring syringe-shaped hour and minute hands, embossed indices, and on these four iterations, the hour marker at 7 o’clock stands out due to its unique “coat hangar” style font.
-In contrast, the final dial option has is Salmon-colored, with a brushed finish, blued stick-shaped hands, and transferred indices, with a standard 7 o’clock numeral.
+There will be five new vintage-style bi-compax re-edition chronographs, with attractive dial options, all presented in conservative stainless steel cases and paired with leather straps to choose from.
+There are three white and one black dial, all featuring syringe-shaped hour and minute hands, and embossed indices, and on these four iterations, the hour marker at 7 o’clock stands out due to its unique “coat hangar” style font.
+In contrast, the final dial option is Salmon-colored, with a brushed finish, blued stick-shaped hands, and transferred indices, with a standard 7 o’clock numeral.

 Each Excelsior Park chronograph has a sapphire crystal protecting the dial, a depth rating of 100 meters, an option to choose a solid steel or clear caseback, and will retail for $2,470 when pre-orders begin in December 2021.
 Stay tuned as Professional Watches will be fully reviewing one of the new chronograph re-editions in the near future.
-In the meantime, you can read more about Excelsior Park’s history on their website.

 Photos by Excelsior Park.